 LG has unveiled a replacement, the 2022 G2, which is better still.
 But if you can get the G1 at a discount on Amazon, it might be worth considering.

 Read the full LG OLED65G1 review

-This year looks very much like the year of Mini LED.
-Samsung has developed its own Mini LEDs, which it says are even smaller and more efficient than those of its rivals, and combined them with its existing Quantum Dot tech to create a range of premium TVs that it calls Neo QLEDs.
-The QE65QN95A is the first Neo QLED we've tested and Samsung's flagship 4K set for 2021.
+Samsung has combines its Mini LED tech with its existing Quantum Dot tech to create a range of premium TVs that it calls Neo QLEDs.
+The QE65QN95A is Samsung's flagship 4K set for 2021, and doesn't disappoint.

 In real-world performance terms, Mini LED might not quite be the revolution that Samsung is pitching it as, but it is still a substantial upgrade to an already excellent range of TVs.
 The overall contrast offered is staggering, and the QN95A combines near-OLED black levels with awesomely crisp white highlights and fabulously vibrant colours, all while retaining an effortless sense of naturalism.